VerifiedInc/eslint-config/README.md

 - `no-unused-vars`: Allow unused variables only if they are prefixed with an underscore (`_`), to accommodate frameworks like Feathers that sometimes have strict requirements for function/method types, but not implementations, while making it clear when a variable isn't used.
 - `no-useless-constructor`: Disabled to allow use of constructor shorthand, e.g. `constructor(private readonly app: Application) {}`
 - `indent`/`@typescript-eslint/indent` and `no-use-before-define`/`@typescript-eslint/no-use-before-define`: These rules have some conflicts between the base eslint versions and the typescript versions, so we've done our best to make them work for us.
+- `space-before-function-paren`: This rule is turned off because Prettier doesn't support it, and it's not very important.